kamilsk/grafaman/README.md

 At [Avito](https://tech.avito.ru/), we develop many services built on top of our excellent [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) and internal modules.
-These services send a lot of metrics about their internal state that are then output to [Grafana][] dashboards.
+These services send a lot of metrics about their internal state which are then output to [Grafana][] dashboards.

 I need a tool that helps me to understand what metrics are published by services and how many of them are presented at [Grafana][] dashboards.